VadimRaitses/EmployeeService/README.md

     ./gradlew buildDockers clean build buildServices

-#### Invironment:
+## Environment:

-Big part of launching environment are different gradle tasks, for creating building and launching dockers and connect them into network. event.sh will clone EventService and produce docker image for this service.
+Big part of launching environment are different gradle tasks, for creating building and launching dockers and connect them into network. event.sh will clone [EventService](https://github.com/VadimRaitses/EventService.git)  and produce docker image for this service.
 Available tasks:
     **startDocker** - will launch all solution. but will fail on integration test part.